 Remember to check out the Balcony Bar in the Empire which has beautiful views across the square.

 Indulge your Sweet Tooth at M&M World

 Pig out on pick’n’mix from the worlds biggest candy wall at M&M World, where you can create your own bag of whichever flavours and colours you want.
-There is even the option to have personalised messages printed onto your M&M’s.
+There is also the option to have personalised messages, and even a picture of your face, printed onto your M&M’s.

 As well as the sweets you can pretty much pick up M&M branded anything, such as kitchenware, clothing, towels and stationary, and see the M&M characters recreating famous London scenes.